Cannold/cannold.com/_posts/2015-04-12-the-time-for-women-is-now.md

 published: 2015-04-12
 tags: ~
 title: The Time for Women is NOW
+excerpt_separator: "<!--break-->"

+---

---- "*The campaign for gender equity needs bold ideas, powerful technology and the potent rage of a new generation*\r\n\r\nWhen I was a girl growing up in Regan America, I yearned to have been born in different times.
+"*The campaign for gender equity needs bold ideas, powerful technology and the potent rage of a new generation*<!--break-->\r\n\r\nWhen I was a girl growing up in Regan America, I yearned to have been born in different times.
 To me, the 1960s seemed to be a golden era of egalitarianism and inclusivity, far more aligned with my own values than the â\x80\x9Cgreed is goodâ\x80\x9D mentality that was dominating the 1980s.